-- A. Each dispensary permit shall expire two years after the date of its issuance.
-The term of each delivery permit shall run concurrent with the term of the delivery permit holder's dispensary permit, but in no event longer than two years after the date of its issuance.
-Any permit may be renewed by the directorsheriff for successive two-year periods upon the submission of an renewal application by the permittee.
-At the time of consideration of a renewal application, the county shall consider compliance with conditions in the prior term and, in addition, the HCSA may review and revise the mission statement of the dispensary in accordance with the requirements of Sections 6.108.090 and 6.108.100. - B. Notwithstanding subsection A of this section, any permit shall expire upon the effective date of an ordinance that provides for the operation of a medical marijuana dispensary by the county, whether as a county facility or under contract with the county. - C. Any application for renewal shall be filed at least forty-five (45) days before expiration of the permit.
+- A. Each dispensary permit shall expire two years after the date of its issuance. - B. The term of each delivery permit shall run concurrent with the term of the delivery permit holder's dispensary permit, but in no event longer than two years after the date of its issuance. - C. Any permit may be renewed by the director for successive two-year periods upon the submission of a renewal application by the permittee.
+At the time of consideration of a renewal application, the county shall consider compliance with conditions in the prior term.

+D. Any application for renewal shall be filed at least forty-five (45) days before expiration of the permit.

-CD.
-Any application for renewal shall be rejected if:
+E. Any application for renewal shall be rejected if: